jupyterlab/jupyterlab/docs/source/user/interface.rst

 As in the classic Notebook, you can navigate the user interface through keyboard shortcuts.
-You can find and customize the current list of keyboard shortcuts by selecting the Advanced Settings Editor item in the Settings menu, then selecting Keyboard Shortcuts in the settings tab.
+You can find and customize the current list of keyboard shortcuts by selecting the Advanced Settings Editor item in the Settings menu, then selecting Keyboard Shortcuts in the Settings tab.

 [screenshot]